fletch64/fletch64/README.md

 - 👋 Hi, I’m @fletch64
-- 👀 I’m interested in learning basic coding and working in cybersec.
+- 👀 I’m interested in learning coding/scripting so that I can be more skillful in a cybersecurity career.
-- 🌱 I’m currently learning C# via online undergrad class.
+- 🌱 I’ve taken intro classes to C#, HTML, and CSS.
+At work I use Powershell a lot.
+I love powershell!
 - 💞️ I’m looking to collaborate on nothing yet.
-- 📫 How to reach me.. myspace
+- 📫 How to reach me..
+LinkedIn!

 <!---
 fletch64/fletch64 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.